Featuring ethnic food and performances, the European Festival has taken place at both Swangard Stadium and the Vancouver Alpen Club in recent years.

-The European Festival isn’t a huge event, but it’s a nice one, attracting in the range of 10,000 visitors each year and participation from about two dozen European nations including Scandinavian countries, Baltic states, France, Spain, Great Britain, Germany and Russia.
+The European Festival isn’t a huge event, but it’s a nice one.
+In the past, when it took place at Swangard Stadium, it attracted in the range of 10,000 visitors.
+About two dozen European nations also participated including Scandinavian countries, Baltic States, France, Spain, Great Britain, Germany and Russia.

 Where and When is the Festival?

-The European Festival takes place at Swangard Stadium at 3883 Imperial Street in Burnaby’s Central Park on a Saturday and Sunday in late May.
-The gates open at around 11 am and non-stop entertainment continues all day, with the headliner band concert on the Saturday evening.
+The European Festival used to take place at Swangard Stadium at 3883 Imperial Street in Burnaby’s Central Park on a Saturday and Sunday in late May.
+The gates opened at around 11 am and non-stop entertainment continued all day, with the headliner band concert on the Saturday evening.

 What to Expect at the Festival

-At Vancouver’s European Festival there are dance performers, musicians and all kinds of European food for sale.
-There is also an Arts Plaza where artists showcase their creations, and a Market Place with vendors selling different ethnic foods, clothing and souvenirs.
+In years when it happens as its own event, at Vancouver’s European Festival there are dance performers, musicians and all kinds of European food for sale.
+In past years there has also been an Arts Plaza where artists showcased their creations, and a Market Place with vendors selling different ethnic foods, clothing and souvenirs.

 European Festival Admission

-A weekend pass lets you in for both days and costs around $9 online in advance, or $10 or so at the gate.
-Children 11 and under are usually free.
+In past years a weekend pass let you in for both days and cost around $9 online in advance, or $10 or so at the gate.
+Children 11 and under were usually free.

-For more information on the event, check out the European Festival website.
+For the latest information about the event, check out the European Festival website.